ewan-parker/chess-clock-build/Progress/timeline.md

 ## December 21.
 Made a working clock! the file `1button1screen-clock.py` is a fully working chess clock but only uses 1 button and 1 screen as the name suggests.
 Will need 2 splitter jumper wires to get both oleds connect to the Pico.

+## December 23.
+Yesterday and today proved successful!
+Near finished! the file `2button2oled.py` is a technically functional clock with 2 buttons that control the two respective oleds.
+Screens show large numbers instead of standard small text.
+Some polishing touches needed s.a game end detection & time+increment setting.